-Arriving in a country where you speak little to none of the language was always going to be difficult.
+Arriving in a country where you speak little to no of the language was always going to be difficult.
 Jeddah airport is an experience and a half let me tell you.
-I do believe they have just been awarded #1 worst airport in the entire world for reals and they are boasting about the accolade in the newspapers over here.
-Note to Saudi – you’re not doing it right guys, you are only meant to celebrate about the awards that say you are good at something.
-This award is not one for the front room mantelpiece; maybe relegate it to the guest bathroom.
-Or the bin.
+I do believe they have just been awarded #1 worst airport in the entire world for reals and for good reason.

 Some tips for your arrival in your new country when you literally have no idea what the hell is going on: